Skip to main content

 This is a simple block called CoreParagraph.
 The block is a p tag that sets its content to attributes.content which is passed in from the props.

-CoreParagraph.fragments does a WPGraphQL query for the content and cssClassName and sets it as the fragment CoreParagraphFragment.
+CoreParagraph.fragments does a WPGraphQL query for the content and sets it as the fragment CoreParagraphFragment.

 import { gql } from '@apollo/client';